TOMB5/TOMB5/CODEWAD.md

 |?|-|`void UpdateSpiders()`|CONTROL|
 |?|-|`int GetFreeSpider()`|TOMB4FX|

-# list of guessed global vars names
+# List of guessed global variable names

-basically, if a global variable is only ever used from functions in codewad, then it's not present in the debug symbols and thus we can't know its name so we guess it (and also type)
+If a global variable is only ever used from functions in CODE.WAD, then it's not present in the debug symbols and thus we can't know its name so we guess it (and also the type).

 | Address | Type | Name | Use |
 |---------|------|------|-----|